 Dining and Hospitality

-• Platinum Package: For €55 per person, you can receive your admission, a racing card, a reserved table in the Rooftop Restaurant, a four-course buffet menu, have access to a private bar, tote betting facilities, as well as a free shuttle bus from Kilkenny City Centre.
+- Platinum Package: Admission to the races, a racing card, a reserved table in the restaurant, a multi-course buffet menu, access to a private bar, tote betting facilities, and free shuttle bus from Kilkenny City Centre.

-• Gold Package: For €29 per person, you’ll get admission to the races, a race card, €10 to spend on food, as well as a €5 to spend at the bar, and access to transport via the city centre.
+- Silver Package: Admission to the races, a race card, money to spend on food and drinks, and access to transport via the city centre.

-• Silver Hen & Stag Package: For as low as €19 per person, you can spend your hen or stag do at Gowran Park, including your admission, a race card, a free beverage, a reserved area, as well as transport to and from the city centre.
+- Hen & Stag Packages: Admission, a race card, a free beverage, a reserved area, as well as transport to and from the city centre.